EMC China Lab

 3. rcm certification

-RCM (Regulatory Compliance Mark) is a compliance mark implemented in Australia for electrical products.
+RCM (RegULatory Compliance Mark) is a compliance mark implemented in Australia for electrical products.
 It covers electrical safety, electromagnetic compatibility (EMC), and telecommunications requirements.

-For certain products, obtaining an SAA certificate and an EMC test report (such as a C-Tick report) is required before registering for RCM certification.
+For certain products, obtaining an saa certificate and an EMC test report (such as a C-Tick report) is required before registering for RCM certification.

 Certification Requirements Based on Product Risk Level